FernV/linuxcnc-features/README.md

 And yes, start linuxcnc in a terminal with this command :
 'linuxcnc ~/linuxcnc/configs/sim.axis/axis.ini' (not axis_mm.ini).
-You can start it before or after features.py
+It does not matter if you start it before or after features.py

 Open some examples and if all is well, enjoy.